Deniliquin and Moama Railway Company

 The Deniliquin and Moama Railway Company was a railway company formed by a syndicate of Victorian capitalists to construct a railway from Moama to Deniliquin in New South Wales, Australia.
 The capital required £125,000 was raised through the sale of £5 shares.

 Background

 The rich Riverina district of New South Wales, which lies between the Murray and the Murrumbidgee Rivers, was handicapped in the middle of the 19th century by its distance from the seaboard.
 The Government of Victoria sought to capture the trading potentialities of the area.

-A broad gauge railway was opened by the Victorian Railways (VR) between Melbourne and Echuca in 1864.
+A broad gauge railway was opened by the Victorian Railways (VR) between Melbourne and Echuca in September 1864 for goods traffic and in October for passenger business.
 Echuca lies on the Murray River, which forms the border between Victoria and New South Wales.
 Consequently, pressure arose to have the line extended across the river, northward to Deniliquin.
 However, the Government of New South Wales was adamant in its refusal to construct a railway which, to a large extent, would have only served Victorian interests.